 This course enhances physical assessment skills necessary for the Nurse Educator.
 Assessment goals and strategies are developed for application with students in acute and primary care settings.
 Written, oral and curricular presentations aid in the teaching of students.
-3 credits.
+Prerequisite: NURS 502.
+3 sem. hrs., 3 crs.